In 2018, total direct and indirect greenhouse gas emissions (GHG) scope 1-2-3, amounted to approximately 1.97 million tonnes

 - developing plant infrastructure to increase natural gas use throughout Italy, offering millions of residents, businesses and production plants the opportunity to use an energy source with a low environmental impact;

-- use of electricity from renewable sources, in 2018, Snam increased the consumption of electricity produced from renewable sources, which passed from 35% in 2017 to 37% in 2018, thus avoiding emissions into the atmosphere of approx. 12,100 tonnes of CO2eq (11,040 tonnes of CO2eq with respect to those of 2017).
+- using electricity from renewable sources, in 2018, Snam increased the consumption of electricity produced from renewable sources, which passed from 35% in 2017 to 37% in 2018, thus avoiding emissions into the atmosphere of approx. 12,100 tonnes of CO2eq (11,040 tonnes of CO2eq with respect to those of 2017).
 The emissions avoided correspond to approximately 39% of total indirect Scope 2 emissions;

 Additionally, the gas system could facilitate the options of decarbonisation and renewable consumption thanks to the introduction into the network of: